 - Ottawa Street, which runs parallel to Route 9 / Canada Street

 - James Street, located directly off Ottawa Street

 - Amherst / Lower Amherst Street, near Shepard Park

 - Dieskau Street

-- West Brook Road, near Charles R. Wood Park
+- West Brook Road, near Charles R. Wood Park (Pay & Display System)

-There is non-metered parking, but it is limited, and you should be prepared to both arrive early and walk a ways to your destination.
+There is non-metered parking, but it's limited, and you should be prepared to both arrive early and walk a ways to your destination.
 Also, watch carefully for "No Parking" signs, as well as curbs and yellow lines, which indicate no parking.
 Free, non-metered parking can be found past Schuyler Street and on Helen Street.

 Note that parking fees are used to support free events, including fireworks and concerts, seasonal employees, and a Visitor Center.